Cockpit SX Tutorials: Antenna Fixings

 by Mike Shellim 28 August 2006

-The swivel joint allows the standard antenna to be tilted to any angle.
+Multiplex offer a swivel joint assembly (# 7 5129) which in theory at least allows the standard 35 MHz antenna to be tilted to any angle.

 Components of swivel joint